 About

-The Sḵwx̱wú7mesh word for “constitution” is S7ulh kwis Úxwumixw, which means “our way of being a nation”.
+We asked Paháyikwup (Language Commission) on how to say, ‘Our Way of Being a Nation’, and they came back to us with wa lh7tím̓á ta Sḵwx̱wú7mesh, ‘Our Squamish Ways’ as there is no word in Squamish for constitution.
 The Sḵwx̱wú7mesh Úxwumixw Constitution Project is a people’s initiative with the goal of getting all Sḵwx̱wú7mesh Stélmexw to participate in deciding our way of being a nation.

 From the beginning, the Project Team has designed the Sḵwx̱wú7mesh Úxwumixw Constitution Project to be transparent, welcoming, and open.
 The Constitution is something we will create together for the benefit of all of us.
 Your voice matters just as much as anyone’s, and our Constitution will affect you as much as it affects any another Sḵwx̱wú7mesh stélmexw.
 That’s why it’s so important for all of us to get involved.